miguelrcborges/archinstallscript/README.md

   - *Only if installtype is set as desktop*
 - dwmrepo: Repository of the dwm build you want to use.
 Defaults to mine.
 - username: Username for the user account.
 Defaults to "user".
-  - NOTE: Don't use uppercase letters.
+  - **NOTE**: Don't use uppercase letters.
 They aren't supported on linux usernames and it will fail to create your user.
 - userpw: Password for the user account.
 Defaults to "user"
 - winefi: Windows EFI partition to be detected by systemd-boot.
 If defined, its contents will be copied to your efi partition, so systemd-boot can detect it and give an option to boot into your windows install.